dvlab-research/Ref-NPR/README.md

-# Ref-NPR: Reference-Based Non-Photorealistic Radiance Fields for Controllable Scene Stylization (CVPR2023)
+# Reference-Based Non-Photorealistic Radiance Fields for Controllable Scene Stylization (CVPR2023)

 This is the official implementation of the Ref-NPR paper